 Unsupported: There is no evidence that the spike protein generated by the mRNA COVID-19 vaccines causes permanent damage to organs and the immune system.

-FULL CLAIM: mRNA vaccines force “your child’s body to make toxic spike proteins.
+AFFIRMATION COMPLETE: mRNA vaccines force “your child’s body to make toxic spike proteins.
 These proteins often cause permanent damage in children’s critical organs”; “there is no benefit for your children or your family to be vaccinating your children against the small risks of the virus, given the known health risks of the vaccine that as a parent, you and your children may have to live with for the rest of their lives”.

 A 12 December 2021 filmed statement on the topic of vaccinating children with the COVID-19 vaccines by Robert Malone, a medical doctor and researcher, was widely shared on a number of social media platforms (see here and here); as of 20 December 2021, for instance, the tweet containing the video was retweeted over 6000 times on Twitter and received over 9000 likes.
 A transcript of the statement can be found on Malone’s Substack, an online platform for newsletters.